 On the contrary, It was I who learned a lot from these kids.
 They are active, optimistic and more eager for knowledge than me.
 I taught Nature and Music for them.
 It was often the case that I was surrounded after the class, being asked questions constantly like, what’s the feeling if I get an electric shock, why can’t the battery shock me, what is the major chord, can you sing little star for me… Frankly, some of these questions were not that easy to answer.
 And even if you answered ONE of these,they would raise TWO or THREE following questions for you.

 After this experience in Luoxi Village, I realize that as college students, we are occupying the richest educational resources in China.
 It is our duty to take more social responsibilities and support kids in the poor, rather than left them trudging in the dark.

 Exchange Study at the University of Hong Kong

 I was selected to an one-year exchange program at the University of Hong Kong, where I spent a fruitful time.
 Click here to see my stories in HKU.

 The Index Photo

 The index photo of this page is a panorama of Zijin’gang Campus of Zhejiang University, Hangzhou, China.
-It was taken in June 2013 and was once displayed on the homepage of Zhejiang University.
-Here are other photos taken by me.
+It was taken in June 2013 and was selected by the homepage of Zhejiang University.
+Here are my other photography works.